kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 - `DTOUT = 1`; Output sampling interval (min).
 Results are recorded/shown every 1 min (doesn’t affect dynamics).

 ## Administration
+*Note: The administration setting should be aligned with the literature conditions to ensure valid comparison.*

 code:
 - `dose_IV = 2500000 * BW/1000  ;ng ;(BW/1000=kg)`
   - Defines the total IV dose in nanograms (ng).